Find the Best Mortgage

 Mortgage Industry Insights

-Bond futures markets are now pricing another 80% probability of a 50 basis point (0.50%) and a 20% probability of a 25 basis point (0.25%) rate cut at the Bank of Canada’s policy rate announcement on December 11th.
-By the January 29th policy rate announcement, the likelihood of a rate cut will change to a 92% chance of a 25 basis point (0.25%) cut.
+Bond futures markets are now pricing another 66% probability of no change and a 34% probability of a 25 basis point (0.25%) rate cut at the Bank of Canada’s policy rate announcement on September 17.
+By the October 29 policy interest rate announcement, the likelihood of a rate cut will change to a 27% chance of a 25-basis-point (0.25%) cut.

 How do bonds affect mortgage rates?

 Bonds, specifically Canada Mortgage Bonds (CMBs), are considered mortgage-backed securities (MBS).
 Bonds are debt securities issued by governments, such as the Government of Canada, to fund its growth and projects, including homebuilding and homebuying activity.
-Institution investors and pension funds purchase bonds from the government and receive interest payments until the bond’s maturity.
+Institutional investors and pension funds purchase bonds from the government, receiving interest payments until the bond matures.

-If interest rates go up in Canada, the prices of current bonds usually go down, even if the coupon rates remain the same, leading to higher bond yields.
-On the other hand, if interest rates in Canada go down, the prices of existing bonds typically go up, with the coupon rates staying constant, resulting in lower yields on those bonds.
+If interest rates rise in Canada, the prices of existing bonds typically decrease, even if the coupon rates remain unchanged, resulting in higher bond yields.
+On the other hand, if interest rates in Canada decrease, the prices of existing bonds typically rise, with the coupon rates remaining constant, resulting in lower yields on those bonds.

 The 5-year fixed mortgage rates in Canada follow 5-year Canadian bond yields plus a spread set by the banks.
 Bond yields can change direction based on market sentiment and economic factors like inflation and employment.
 While this won’t change your rate if you’re already locked into a 5-year fixed rate, it can change interest rates for new 5-year fixed mortgages.
 Simply put, mortgage rates follow the direction of bond yields, with an additional 1 to 2% spread to cover the lender’s risk premium and funding costs.